 Business Data Science: Admission Criteria

-No more than 30 students are admitted to the program each year.
+Admission is highly selective.
+No more than 30 students are admitted each year.
 Admission is determined by an Admissions Board consisting of research fellows affiliated with the participating Schools and chaired by the Director of Graduate Studies.

 Criteria for admission are: